MP set to get law against forced, fraudulent inter-religious marriages

 Bhopal, Nov 17: The Madhya Pradesh government said on Tuesday that it will bring in legislation against forced and fraudulent inter-religious marriages.

-Home Minister Narottam Mishra said that there would be a provision to impose a five year rigorous punishment for anyone found to be involved or promoting such things.
+Home Minister Narottam Mishra said that there would be a provision to impose a five-year rigorous punishment for anyone found to be involved or promoting such things.

-Mishra said, "we are going to table the Madhya Pradesh Dharm Swatantrey Bill, 2020, in this winter session against Love Jihad, which means a woman is forced or lured by a person of other religion for marriage and latter she is tortured for conversion."
+Mishra said, "We are going to table the Madhya Pradesh Dharm Swatantrey Bill, 2020, in this winter session against Love Jihad, which means a woman is forced or lured by a person of other religion for marriage and latter she is tortured for conversion."

 Priyanka Gandhi slams Yogi Adityanath's govt over issue of women's safety